rocket-pool/RPIPs/RPIPs/RPIP-71.md

 rETH also uses ETH from the deposit pool for `burn`, based on what `RocketDepositPool.getExcessBalance()` returns.
 The Deposit Pool contract can be upgraded, but we need to ensure that rETH burns are possible for the Withdrawal Queue and at the same time rejected when someone other than the Withdrawal Queue attempts to burn.
 This may involve setting a state flag in the deposit pool to change the behavior of `RocketDepositPool.getExcessBalance()` during a burn transaction from the Withdrawal Queue.

-## Validator Exit Selection
+### Minipool Exit Phase

+This design chooses a phased approach in which minipools are exited before moving on to megapools.

-The withdrawal shortfall is defined in terms of `requested_eth`, `exiting_eth`, and the ETH held by the rETH contract and deposit pool so that the selection mechanism only triggers when existing sources of liquidity are insufficient to satisfy the Withdrawal Queue as far as feasible (for example, ETH in minipool contracts is not included here).
+The definition of the withdrawal shortfall aims to only trigger exits when existing sources of liquidity are insufficient to satisfy the Withdrawal Queue as far as feasible (for example, ETH rewards in minipool contracts are not included here).
+While minipools are still around, we rely on the oDAO to track voluntary minipool exits off-chain, because tracking these on-chain would be challenging.
 Requiring additional exits only when the shortfall is at least 32 ETH ensures that the mechanism is not forced to exit a whole validator to cover a residual amount that can reasonably be filled by future rewards or natural inflows.

+Using the oDAO for minipools also allows us to order exits based on commission, which marginally improves rETH APR in response to rETH demand reduction.

+We focus on minipools in the first phase, not only to keep the reliance on the oDAO as short as possible, but also because this aligns with the overall desire to move away from minipools and towards megapools: to support the new RPL tokenomics, the new UARS mechanism, and to reduce complexity of future upgrades.

+We also considered a trustless design for minipools.
+This would increase complexity and come with additional gas cost that the protocol or pDAO would either have to fund in some way or add to oDAO duties.
+The trusted oDAO duty appears preferable, because of its temporary nature, limited risk, reduced complexity and lower gas cost.

+The `megapool_exit_phase` toggle allows the pDAO to switch to a megapool-centric exit mechanism once minipools are largely exited or known to be unresponsive.
+This choice is left to the pDAO because we cannot exactly define it ahead of time.
+### Megapool Exit Phase

+Once the protocol is in a state of only megapool validators, it becomes feasible to implement exit selection with a trustless and permissionless proposal-and-challenge mechanism.
 How to initialize the eligible megapool validator set at upgrade time is left as an implementation detail.

 The `staking_delay` applied after the `stake` call is meant to ensure that validators are only added to the eligible set after they made it through the beacon chain queue, to avoid requests that would take a long time to be executed.
 This also protects new validators from immediately being exited.